Course - Modelling and Simulation - TTK4130

 3 Write down equations of motion for simple and multi-body systems of rigid bodies.

 The student should be able to communicate technological issues to both experts and others.

 Learning methods and activities

 Lectures and compulsory assignments including computer exercises.
-8 of 11 approved assignments are required.
-The lectures may be in English if a sufficient number of students requires it.
+Approved assignments are required.
+The lectures will be in English.

 Further on evaluation